Skip to main content

 Advanced Care Partners entered the adult care market when our patients started to age out of the pediatric programs we serve.
 Every family that transitions from caring for a medically complex “child” to caring for an “adult” understands how challenging this time can be.
 As our children age, they often require more specialized and intensive care.
 We build strong bonds with our families that last a lifetime, just like the care we provide.
 From birth to adulthood, we are your partner for in-home adult care every step of the way.

 At Advanced Care Partners, we understand that every individual’s needs evolve over time.
 That’s why our in-home care services are designed to adapt and grow with your child from childhood through to adulthood.
-Our dedicated team of professionals works closely with families to develop personalized care plans that evolve with your child’s changing needs, ensuring a seamless transition through each stage of life.
+Our dedicated team of professionals works closely with families to develop personalized adult care plans that evolve with your child’s changing needs, ensuring a seamless transition through each stage of life.
 With Advanced Care Partners, you gain a lifelong partner in care, providing consistency, stability, and peace of mind every step of the way.

 Nursing Services

 Our services include specialized nursing care, also referred to as private-duty nursing, catering to patients with complex medical needs.
 We accommodate a range of payment options, including Medicaid COMP and NOW waivers, private insurance, and direct payment.
-Our expert care extends to individuals with various conditions, such as:
+Our expert adult care extends to individuals with various conditions, such as:

 • Neurological Disorders